 GABA, which stands for Gamma-aminobutyric acid, is a neurotransmitter that helps regulate communication between brain cells.
 It keeps the activity of nerve cells in check whenever neurons become “over-excited.”
 GABA is a crucial piece of the puzzle in your mood, cognition, and how your body responds to stress.

 Much research links low levels of GABA in the brain to anxiety, depression, and various types of insomnia.
 It then makes sense that anyone who suffers from any of these disorders needs to increase their levels of GABA.
 And what better way to do it than with one of the many available GABA supplements.

 The Blood-Brain Barrier

-In other words, having increased levels of the chemical in the blood stream does next to nothing to address the cause of the problem: not having enough of it in the brain.
+In other words, having increased levels of GABA in the blood stream does next to nothing to address the cause of the problem: not having enough of it in the brain.

 Fret not, however.
-While the GABA pills you find in the supplement aisle of your local store won’t be much help, other solutions exist.
+While the GABA pills you find in the supplement aisle of your local store may not be much help, other solutions exist.
 There are both prescription and non-prescription GABA derivatives and certain non-GABA supplements that do cross the blood-brain barrier.

 But first, let’s talk a little about that seemingly impenetrable wall, the blood-brain barrier.
 Its purpose is to limit what can cross over from your bloodstream to the central nervous system and to make sure certain substances never reach your vital brain tissues.

 The brain will also strictly limit how much Gamma-aminobutyric acid it has.
 A 2001 study published in the “Journal of Neurochemistry” shows how GABA can be transported out of the central nervous system and back into the bloodstream using a special one-way back door .

 Science has created several GABA-like drugs and supplements, also called derivatives or analogs, that function just like GABA in the brain, and that the blood-brain barrier will let pass.

 Gabapentin straight up increases GABA levels in the brain, though it is not entirely understood how it works .
 This drug is usually prescribed as a treatment for epilepsy and neurotic pain.

 GHB, which stands for gamma-hydroxybutyrate, is the other well-known prescription GABA analog .
 It is available under the brand name Xyrem as a narcolepsy treatment and carries the generic name sodium oxybate.

 The first is called Phenibut, or beta-phenyl-gamma-aminobutyric acid HCl (say that fast three times).
 It is pretty much GABA with a 6-carbon ring added to it.
 The extra carbon (the disguise) is enough to make the blood-brain barrier look the other way and let the supplement through.

 The other supplemental GABA derivate is Picamilon.
 Sometimes called nicotinoyl-GABA, it too disguises itself.
 In this case, added to the GABA molecule is Vitamin B3.
 This combination is also allowed to cross the blood-brain barrier.

 Other than prescription and non-prescription GABA derivatives, there is a third option.
 You can use other supplements allowed through by the blood-brain barrier which have nearly identical effects to increasing GABA levels in the brain.
 These supplements are called nootropics.

 Nootropics are traditionally used to improve a variety of cognitive functions like memory, focus, clarity of mind, and thinking.
-But, several brain enhancing nootropic supplements, including the popular Noopept, can also reduce anxiety, improve mood, decrease stress and help with sleep.
+But, several brain enhancing nootropic supplements, including the popular product Mind Lab Pro, can also reduce anxiety, improve mood, decrease stress and help with sleep.